huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 - After upgrade, copy your `replicant.lic` license file [to the new `REPLICANT_HOME`](#ii-download-replicant-and-create-a-home-repository).
 - Copy the contents of your older `$REPLICANT_HOME/lib` directory to the new version `lib` directory `$REPLICANT_HOME/lib`.

-## Database Specific Setup Overview
+## Set up a specific database pipeline

 Different source and target databases may have slightly more specific and different setup instructions than the general guidelines provided in this Quickstart Guide.
 Follow the six steps below for a pipeline specific setup for Replicant: